anderson-aristotle/js-this-prototype-study/README.md

 By the end of this, developers should be able to:

 - Cite at least one reason as to why we use prototypes.
-- Cite at least one reason as to why we use "this".
+- Cite at least one reason as to why we use `this`.

 ## Instructions